minprocess/08-Portfolio/README.md

 SOFTWARE.

 ## Tests
 Click on links.
-Do they work?
+Do they work?<br>
+Click on link to web page on a phone.
+Does the menu work?<br>